LonerHermitNEET/Matthew/Matthew.md

 But first, he assessed the rewards he got for the goblin quest.

-🏆 Quest Completed: Goblin Slaying Spree
+**🏆 Quest Completed: Goblin Slaying Spree**

-Congratulations, brave adventurer!
-Your relentless efforts in the Goblin Slaying Spree have triumphed, marking a significant achievement on your journey.
+**Congratulations, brave adventurer!
+Your relentless efforts in the Goblin Slaying Spree have triumphed, marking a significant achievement on your journey.**

-🎯 Objective Achieved:
+**🎯 Objective Achieved:**

-- Eliminated 5 goblins within the allotted 50 minutes.
+**- Eliminated 5 goblins within the allotted 50 minutes.**

-🎁 Rewards Earned:
+**🎁 Rewards Earned:**

-- Experience Points (XP) Boost: Your dedication in the Goblin Slaying Spree has earned you 100 valuable experience, boosting your progression on the path to mastery.
+**- Experience Points (XP) Boost: Your dedication in the Goblin Slaying Spree has earned you 100 valuable experience, boosting your progression on the path to mastery.**

-- Rare Loot Drop Chance Increase: Your prowess in goblin elimination has attracted the favor of fortune.
-Your chances of obtaining rare and valuable loot have now significantly risen.
+**- Rare Loot Drop Chance Increase: Your prowess in goblin elimination has attracted the favor of fortune.
+Your chances of obtaining rare and valuable loot have now significantly risen.**

-Gold Coins: A well-deserved bounty of 5 gold coins for your successful goblin hunting spree.
-Spend them wisely on your continued adventures.
+**Gold Coins: A well-deserved bounty of 5 gold coins for your successful goblin hunting spree.
+Spend them wisely on your continued adventures.**

-- Exclusive Goblin Slayer Title: With your outstanding performance, you've earned the prestigious title of "Goblin Slayer."
-Display it proudly, as it symbolizes your expertise in eradicating these menacing creatures.
+**- Exclusive Goblin Slayer Title: With your outstanding performance, you've earned the prestigious title of "Goblin Slayer."
+Display it proudly, as it symbolizes your expertise in eradicating these menacing creatures.**

-Your bravery and skill have not only made the realm safer but have also brought you recognition and rewards.
-May your future quests be as successful as this Goblin Slaying Spree!
+**Your bravery and skill have not only made the realm safer but have also brought you recognition and rewards.
+May your future quests be as successful as this Goblin Slaying Spree!**

-🔔 Notification: Your achievement in the Goblin Slaying Spree has been acknowledged across the realm.
+**🔔 Notification: Your achievement in the Goblin Slaying Spree has been acknowledged across the realm.
 Fellow adventurers and NPCs alike now recognize your prowess as a formidable Goblin Slayer.
-Your reputation as a skilled warrior is on the rise!
+Your reputation as a skilled warrior is on the rise!**

 And he checked his stats.

-Name: Matthew Cruz
+**Name: Matthew Cruz**

-Level: 71 -> 72
+**Level: 71 -> 72**

-Current experience: 66
+**Current experience: 66**

-Species: Human
+**Species: Human**

-Age: 25
+**Age: 25**

-Skills: None
+**Skills: None**

-Spells: None / None
+**Spells: None / None**

-Vitality: 15
+**Vitality: 15**

-Quests: None
+**Quests: None**

-Titles: [Goblin Slayer]
+**Titles: [Goblin Slayer]**

 Also, he learned from his conversation with the 6 adventurers that levels could be exchanged for weapon, tool, and armor enchantments and repairs.